 Government Code section 65583(a) includes a requirement that the analysis of special housing needs include an analysis of families and persons in need of emergency shelter based on annual and seasonal need, as well as an identification of zones(s) where emergency shelters are allowed as a permitted use.
-The City amended the Gardena Municipal Code in 2012 to allow emergency shelters in the Light Manufacturing (M-1) zone and will provide additional amendments to meet the new requirements relating to employee parking requirements.
+The City amended the Gardena Municipal Code in 2012 to allow emergency shelters in the Industrial (M-1) and General Industrial (M-2) zones and will provide additional amendments to meet the new requirements relating to employee parking requirements.